ILLIAC IV: SOLOMON

-Looking to continue development, Slotnik approached Livermore, who at that time had been at the forefront of supercomputer purchases.
-They were very interested in the design but convinced him to upgrade the current design's fixed point math units to true floating point, which resulted in the SOLOMON.2 design.
+Looking to continue development, Slotnik approached Lawrence Livermore National Laboratory, who at that time had been at the forefront of supercomputer purchases.
+They were very interested in the design, but convinced him to upgrade the current design's fixed-point math units to true floating-point arithmetic, which resulted in the SOLOMON.2 design.

 Livermore would not fund development, instead, they offered a contract in which they would lease the machine once it was completed.
 Westinghouse management considered it too risky, and shut down the team.
 Slotnik left Westinghouse attempting to find venture capital to continue the project, but failed.
 Livermore would later select the CDC STAR-100 for this role, as CDC was willing to take on the development costs.

 ILLIAC IV

 When SOLOMON ended, Slotnick joined the Illinois Automatic Computer design (ILLIAC) team at the University of Illinois at Urbana-Champaign.
-Illinois had been designing and building large computers for the U.S. Department of Defense and the Advanced Research Projects Agency (ARPA) since 1949.
-In 1964 the University signed a contract with ARPA to fund the effort, which became known as ILLIAC IV, since it was the fourth computer designed and created at the University.
+Illinois had been designing and building large computers for the U.S. Department of Defense and ARPA since 1949.
+In 1964 the university signed a contract with ARPA to fund the effort, which became known as ILLIAC IV, since it was the fourth computer designed and created at the university.
 Development started in 1965, and a first-pass design was completed in 1966.

-In contrast to the bit-serial concept of SOLOMON, in ILLIAC IV the PE's were upgraded to be full 64-bit (bit-parallel) processors, using 12,000 gates and 2048-words of thin-film memory.
+In contrast to the bit-serial concept of SOLOMON, in ILLIAC IV the PEs were upgraded to be full 64-bit (bit-parallel) processors, using 12,000 gates and 2048-words of thin-film memory.
 The PEs had five 64-bit registers, each with a special purpose.
 One of these, RGR, was used for communicating data to neighbouring PEs, moving one "hop" per clock cycle.
 Another register, RGD, indicated whether or not that PE was currently active.
 "Inactive" PEs could not access memory, but they would pass results to neighbouring PEs using the RGR.
 The PEs were designed to work as a single 64-bit FPU, two 32-bit half-precision FPUs, or eight 8-bit fixed-point processors.